 When a plant is offline, it’s not generating electricity.
 When it can’t generate electricity, the load becomes greater on other plants in the region.
 If other plants cannot bear the burden of the extra load, the region might have to purchase power from neighboring areas while the affected power plant undergoes repairs.
 In the end, preventive measures using humidity control and regular maintenance prove more cost-effective and efficient than repairs.

 The Clean Air Act regulates the sulfur dioxide (SO2) and reactive gas emissions that pollute the environment and cause health problems.
-Some of the primary ways of maintaining compliance with environmental laws are with corrosion prevention and humidity control.
+Some of the primary ways of maintaining compliance with environmental laws are corrosion prevention and humidity control.

 Accidents due to corrosion in a power plant lead to the greatest costs—endangered worker safety and the loss of lives.
 Smaller accidents most affect employees, while larger failures due to corrosion put the public’s safety at risk.